Inca Trail vs Salkantay Trek to Machu Picchu: A Complete Guide

 These are some of the differences between these great treks.
 As I mentioned at the beginning of this blog, you will have a wonderful experience on any of these tours, so this is a clear tie.
 If the Inca Trail is sold out, you can hike the Salkantay Trail, the Lares Trek, and even the Short Inca Trail are great options.

 If you still haven't made up your mind, why not do both?
-You can also combine these two amazing routes in a single trip.
+You can also combine these fantastic routes in a single trip.
 Take a look at our 6-Day Salkantay + Inca Trail Expedition.

 Add new comment